joshfester/slimstack/README.md

 # slimstack
-Configuration for Wordpress, PHP, and NGINX
+Configuration for Wordpress, PHP, and NGINX.
+Based on (SlickStack)[https://github.com/littlebizzy/slickstack]